-Roark Capital makes offer to buy Buffalo Wild Wings
+Roark Capital Makes Offer to Buy Buffalo Wild Wings

 ADVERTISEMENT

-The stock, which had already been under pressure, has fallen more since then.
+The stock, which had already been under pressure, had fallen more since then, until Monday's after-hours surge.
 Even when it had been above $150 a share, Marcato argued that it was well undervalued.
-So it isn't clear how receptive the company will be to a proposal around that level.
+So it isn't clear how receptive the company would be to a proposal around that level.

 Roark focuses on franchise-based companies and has investments in Arby's, Carvel, Auntie Anne's Pretzels and Carl's Jr.

-There has been a spate of restaurant consolidation in the last year.
-In April European investment fund JAB Holding Co. agreed to buy Panera Bread for roughly $7 billion.
+There has been a spate of restaurant consolidation in the past year.
+In April, European investment fund JAB Holding Co. agreed to buy Panera Bread for roughly $7 billion.
 Just last week, JAB agreed to buy Au Bon Pain.

-Roark had been a contender to buy fried-chicken restaurant Popeyes Louisiana Kitchen Inc. (PLKI) earlier this year, but lost out to Restaurant Brands International Inc. (QSR).
+Roark had been a contender to buy fried-chicken restaurant Popeyes Louisiana Kitchen Inc. earlier this year, but lost out to Restaurant Brands International Inc .